zenrocklabs/zenrock-docs/docs/docs/zrChain/policy.md

 #### Admin Policy Messages

+Admin policies govern high-level workspace management actions, such as modifying membership or changing ownership.
+These policies are designed for operations that require elevated privileges and stringent control.

 - `MsgAddWorkspaceOwner`
 - `MsgAppendChildWorkspace`
 - `MsgRemoveWorkspaceOwner`
 - `MsgUpdateWorkspace`

 #### Sign Policy Messages

+Sign policies, on the other hand, apply to routine transactions within a workspace.
+These policies ensure that day-to-day operations are properly authorized by the required number of workspace members before execution.

 - `MsgNewICATransactionRequest`
 - `MsgNewKeyRequest`